microsoft/language-server-protocol/_specifications/lsp/3.17/types/documentFilter.md

 }
 ```

 Please note that for a document filter to be valid at least one of the properties for `language`, `scheme`, or `pattern` must be set.
-To keep the type definition simply all properties are marked as optional.
+To keep the type definition simple all properties are marked as optional.

 A document selector is the combination of one or more document filters.